The Stage Hypnotist

 - The teacher then lets me do it

-I am having awesome success.
-Everyone tells me I am doing it right.
+The students are having awesome success.
+They all tell me I am doing it right.

 Michael Mayo ~ http://vimeo.com/alansands/mayo;

 My father was a career entertainer.
 I live by his motto: “Let me teach you everything I know, so you get the hell out of my price range.”